Redocly/redocly-cli/docs/commands/lint.md

     root: ./openapi/sandbox.yaml
 ```

-In this case, if no API definitions are specified, `lint` validates all apis listed under `apis` in your Redocly configuration file.
+In this case, if no API descriptions are specified, `lint` validates all apis listed under `apis` in your Redocly configuration file.
 The presence of the configuration file is mandatory.

 :::warning Important